The City Year Greater Manchester experience

 “At school I was a ‘cheeky chappy’ with potential but I got into the wrong crowd.
 School didn’t have high expectations of me but I proved my teachers wrong.
 When I found City Year, I realised that I could inspire children to believe in themselves and be that role model I needed at school."

 A positive, 'can-do' attitude is the first qualification for being a part of City Year.
 You’ll be volunteering for long days, Monday to Thursday, facing challenges which will require resilience and resourcefulness.
-'Seek to have a hard head and a soft heart' and, to quote a former volunteer mentor: "Keep going and you'll be amazed by the difference you'll have made to children's lives by the end of the year."
+'Seek to have a hard head and a soft heart' and, to quote a former City Year Mentor: "Keep going and you'll be amazed by the difference you'll have made to children's lives by the end of the year."

 You won’t be on your own - you’ll be part of a diverse team, led by a full-time City Year Greater Manchester member of staff.
 It’s their job to give you support and advice, as well as to manage your training and oversee the partnership with the school.
 You'll also be offered your own mentor, whose professional background means they can be a sounding board as you plan your next step after City Year.